GotMusic/gotmusic/docs.d/ci-cd/CI-CD-GUIDE.md

 # 🚀 GotMusic CI/CD Guide (2025 Edition)

-This unified guide explains how to build, test, and ship the GotMusic web and mobile apps using our modern change-aware CI/CD pipeline.
+This unified guide explains how to build, test, and ship the GotMusic web and mobile apps using our modern change-aware CI/CD pipeline with **CODEX AI integration** for enhanced development workflow.

 ---